 By way of background, travel agencies - online, "brick and mortar" and many hybrid business models in between - play a central role in the U.S. travel and tourism industry.
 Travel agencies sell the majority of airline tickets in the U.S. - over 640,000 air tickets per day in the United States in July 2022 - as well as two-thirds of cruises and 68 percent of tour packages.
 According to the latest data from the U.S. Census Bureau, there are nearly 15,000 retail travel agency locations in the U.S. employing over 108,000 people, plus an additional 60,000 self-employed travel advisors.
-The vast majority of these businesses (98 percent) are small according to the Small Business Administration's size standards, and over two-thirds of them are owned and operated by women.
+Ninety-eight percent of these businesses are small according to the Small Business Administration's size standards, and over two-thirds of them are owned and operated by women.

 As a result of the coronavirus pandemic and the governmental response to it, these businesses (and any revenue associated with them) came to an almost complete halt in March of 2020 and remained there for more than two years.
-Since then, we have seen a succession of viral variants and complex, ever-changing government restrictions on and warnings against travel.
-As a result, the travel sector's recovery has been painfully slow.
+During this time, we saw a succession of viral variants and complex, ever-changing government restrictions on and warnings against travel.
+As a result, the travel sector's recovery has lagged others.

-Government action - here and abroad - played a key role in this catastrophe and while public health is paramount in addressing this crisis, we believe governments have a responsibility to provide some level of support to those harmed by the steps they've taken in response to COVID-19.
-The many government restrictions travel advisors had to contend with while struggling to keep their businesses alive since March 2020 include the U.S. Centers for Disease Control and Prevention's (CDC) rule requiring a negative COVID test for those entering the country by air, the European Union's ban on inbound American travelers, a series of CDC actions intended to discourage cruise travel, as well as longstanding guidance from the CDC, the State Department, some state governments against international travel of any kind, the Department of Transportation, and Commerce.
+Government action - here and abroad - played a key role in this catastrophe and while public health was paramount in addressing this crisis, we believe governments have a responsibility to provide some level of support to those harmed by the steps they took in response to COVID-19.
+The many government restrictions travel advisors contended with while struggling to keep their businesses alive since March 2020 include: the U.S. Centers for Disease Control and Prevention's (CDC) rule requiring a negative COVID test for those entering the country by air; the European Union's ban on inbound American travelers; a series of CDC actions intended to discourage cruise travel; and, longstanding guidance from the CDC, the State Department, and some state governments against any kind of international travel.

-For the travel industry during the pandemic, travel restrictions from multiple agencies and oversight were all over the map.
-Creating a high-level leadership position within the federal government focused on industry concerns would protect the industry from unnecessary setback due to conflicting and confusing policy decisions.
-The bill would also require Commerce to develop and implement a COVID-19 public health emergency recovery strategy to assist the U.S. travel and tourism industry to quickly recover from the pandemic.
-ASTA asks that the Committee act in the same fashion as its Senate counterpart and move forward with H.R.
-6965 to provide the industry with the protection and preparation it sorely needs.
+As a result, travel restrictions and oversight from multiple agencies were all over the map.
+Creating a high-level leadership position within the federal government focused on travel industry concerns, as the Visit America Act does, would protect the industry from unnecessary setbacks due to conflicting and confusing policy decisions.
+ASTA respectfully requests that the Senate follows the House by moving forward with S. 3375 in any end-of-year spending package to provide the travel industry with the protection and preparation it sorely needs.

-If you or your staff has any questions about this or any issue related to the travel industry, don't hesitate to contact me or Jessica Klement, ASTA VP of Advocacy, at jklement@asta.org.
+If you or your staff has any questions about this or any issue related to the travel industry, please don't hesitate to contact me at epeck@asta.org or Jessica Klement, ASTA VP of Advocacy, at jklement@asta.org.
 Thank you for considering ASTA's views on this critical matter.